Our Recruitment Process

 Scroll to the bottom of this page to hear what some assessors from our diversity groups like to see at assessment centre.

-We’ll inform all candidates who attend our assessment centres of the outcome of their application.
-You'll get feedback from our Early Careers team if you aren't successful at this stage.
+We will inform all candidates who attend our assessment centres of the outcome of their application.

-The final stage assessment of our recruitment process takes place in May.
+The final stage of our recruitment process takes place in May.

-The in-person Insight Day gives everyone a chance to meet us face-to-face and discover the office you’ve applied to, the people you’ll be working with, and the role you’ll be doing.
+The Insight Day gives everyone a chance to discover the office you have applied to, the people you will be working with, and the role you’ll be doing.

-There are some assessed elements to the day, and you’ll be able to assess us, and ask questions to ensure we’re the right firm for you.
+There are some assessed elements, and you will be able to assess us, and ask questions to make sure we’re the right firm for you.

-Complete a series of questions and record your answers.
-Think about your communication style, check your onscreen background, look at the camera.
+When completing the series of questions and recording your video answers think about your communication style, check your onscreen background, and look at the camera.

-2025 Paralegal Apprentice and non-legal apprenticeship opportunities will go live in January 2025 and close on Monday 17 February 2025.
+2026 Paralegal apprentice and non-legal apprenticeship opportunities will go live on 26 January 2026 and close on Tuesday 17 February 2026.

 The process is broken down into three stages: